tsmith90/tsmith90/README.md

 - 💬 Please contact me with any questions or comments about my work!
 - 📫 How to reach me -> tsmith90@my.westga.edu

 - 🔭 I’m currently working on DS&A for interviewing by practicing Leetcode daily.
-My goal is always O(n) or better!
 - Pictured -> 33.
 Search in Rotated Sorted Array (medium)
 ![image](https://user-images.githubusercontent.com/42604905/118477752-9c6bcd80-b741-11eb-9b85-0e110e623445.png)